joseprsm/rexify/README.md

 import json
 import pandas as pd

-from rexify.features import FeatureExtractor from rexify.models import Recommender
+from rexify.features import FeatureExtractor from rexify.models import RetrievalModel

 events = pd.read_csv('path/to/events/data')
 with open('path/to/schema') as f: